ExCL-Docs/excl-user-docs/contributing/git-workflow.md

 ## Push

--  Push changes to GitLab by typing `git push` in the command palette (`cmd`+`shift`+`p` or `ctrl`+`shift`+`p`), or using Atom's up/down Git arrows located on the bottom-right of the window.
+-  Push changes to GitHub by typing `git push` in the command palette (`cmd`+`shift`+`p` or `ctrl`+`shift`+`p`), or using Atom's up/down Git arrows located on the bottom-right of the window.

 &#128221; **Note:** If you get an error after typing `git push` that says "No upstream branch", open your terminal and navigate to the local copy of the repository.
 Then type `git push --set-upstream origin name_of_branch`.
 From then on you should be able to use the command palette to type `git push` or use the up/down (Push/Pull) arrows on the bottom-right of the window.

 ## Merge

-At this time, GitLab does not natively support submissions for merge requests via the command line.
+At this time, GitHub does not natively support submissions for merge requests via the command line.

-You can create a merge request using the GitLab GUI.
+You can create a merge request using the GitHub GUI.

-1. From the left menu panel in Gitlab (when viewing the repository), select `Merge Request` then the green `New merge request` button.
+1. From the left menu panel in GitHub (when viewing the repository), select `Merge Request` then the green `New merge request` button.
 2. Select your branch on the "Source Branch" side.

   - Target branch is _master_.